How to Use TPM Troubleshooter in Windows 11

-This guide will help you understand what TPM is and show you simple steps to use the TPM Troubleshooter in Windows 11 to fix TPM problems.
+This guide explains what a TPM (Trusted Platform Module) is and walks you through using the TPM Troubleshooter in Windows 11 to fix common issues.

 What is TPM?

-TPM stands for Trusted Platform Module.
-It’s a small chip inside your computer that helps keep your data safe by securely storing important information like passwords and encryption keys.
+TPM, or Trusted Platform Module, is a special security chip built into your computer that helps keep your passwords and encryption keys safe.

-Follow these easy steps to open and run the TPM Troubleshooter:
+Follow these steps to open and run the TPM Troubleshooter:

 - Click the Start menu (the Windows icon at the bottom left).